sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 **Exercise 4.**
 John strongly believes in unit testing.
 In fact, this is the only type of testing he actually does at any project he's in.
-All the testing principles below, but one, might help in convincing John that he should also focus on different types of testing.
+All the testing principles below, but one, might help convince John that he should also focus on different types of testing.

 Which of the following **is the least related** when we want to convince John to move away from his 'only unit testing' approach?